CVarisco/create-component-app/README.md

 **Passing a param via the CLI overrides the configuration file loaded by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)**

-### You can use your own custom templates
+### Use your own custom templates

 Simple steps to create your own templates [docs/custom-templates](https://github.com/CVarisco/create-component-app/blob/master/docs/CUSTOM-TEMPLATES.md)

-### You can use templates from the community
+### Use templates from the community
-Now, the first question that you receive is `Do you wanna choose a template?` if you answer yes, you can see the list of templates from the community.
+As first question, the tool asks you if you want use a template available from the community

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7335613/32015409-51e4b5e6-b9c1-11e7-9ccf-bb21eff2c66a.gif" alt="create-component-app-templates" width="1024" />
 </p>

-- (Optional) Add to the settings `templatesDirPath` - a custom path to the user custom templates folder.
-- (Optional) Add to the settings `templates` - a list of used templates (with a default) to filter the list
-- (Optional) The user can choose between the available templates or use `create-component-app -t templateName`

 ## Contributing
-Now, the community can offer their templates!
+Do you want add your template to the project?
 [How?](https://github.com/CVarisco/create-component-app/blob/master/docs/CUSTOM-TEMPLATES-COMMUNITY.md)

 Check the [issue list](https://github.com/CVarisco/create-component-app/issues) to contribute on some activities or to advice new features!
 The library is open to everybody, contribute improve your skills.